Gianni1298/RL_maze_solver/README.md

 This is an algorithm that uses deep RL techniques to solve mazes with variable difficulty.
-See pdf for specifications.

 #### random environment.py
 It creates a random environment every time the Environment class is instantiated.